Yandex Cloud

 Where:

-• --role: ID of the role to revoke.
+• --role: ID of the role you want to revoke.

-• --subject: Type and ID of the subject to revoke the role from.
+• --subject: Type and ID of the target entity for role revocation.

-For example, to revoke the dns.editor role for a DNS zone from a user with the ajel6l0jcb9s******** ID:
+For example, run the following command to revoke the dns.editor role from a user with the ajel6l0jcb9s******** ID:

 yc dns zone remove-access-binding my-dns-zone \